django/deps/draft/0020-annual-release-cycle.rst

 =======================

-API stability commitments under this DEP are preserved: deprecated features continue to warn for at least two major releases before removal, and security support extends for three years from each release.
+API stability commitments under this DEP are preserved: deprecated features continue to warn for at least two feature releases before removal, and security support extends for three years from each release.

 The main compatibility impacts are on tooling and ecosystem expectations rather than on Django's Python API: